When is is put in English? Uses of was - were

 Question

-Cases such as the use of "is" in English are usually descriptive situations.
-When we want to characterize something that is in the singular (can be replaced by the pronoun it), or someone acting as "he" or "she" - then, without a doubt, the "is" form should be used.
+Cases such as the use of “is” in English usually refer to descriptive situations.
+When we want to characterize something that is in the singular (can be replaced by the pronoun it), or someone acting as “he” or “she”, then, without a doubt, we need to use the form “is”.
 Examples:

 It is great. - (It is perfectly.